oroinc/documentation/crm/book/data_api.rst

-Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will a plain format rather than JSON.
+Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will a plain format rather than JSON API.

 Example.
 Invalid **Content-Type**
 """""""""""""""""""""""""""""""""